 A mentor of artists and arts workers, Sadao has been notably honored for her work by ArtTable’s 2014 New Leadership Award; Christine Quinn, Speaker of the New York City Council, as a Women in the Arts Leader; and knighted by the Imperial Court of New York, the city’s oldest drag house, for her work as an AIDS and art activist.

 She holds a BFA from The Cooper Union and a MA in Comparative Ethnic Studies from UC Berkeley and began her career as an intern at the Whitney Museum at Philip Morris.

-She serves on the board of directors of Denniston Hill, an artist residency program, Penn’s Sachs Program for Arts Innovation, and is a Director Emeritus of Visual AIDS.
+She serves on the board of directors of Denniston Hill, an artist residency program, as well as the Asian Arts Initiative, Penn’s Sachs Program for Arts Innovation, and is a Director Emeritus of Visual AIDS.

 Sadao began her career as a curatorial intern at the Whitney Museum of American Art, Phillip Morris Branch.
 She holds an MA in comparative ethnic studies from the University of California, Berkeley and a BFA from the Cooper Union School of Art.